kirandevihosur74/RITEMATCH-FRONTEND/README.md

-# React Frontend
+# Ritematch Frontend

 ## Description

-This React frontend complements the Django backend, providing a user-friendly interface for signing up, signing in, and interacting with job listings.
+The Ritematch frontend complements the Django ritematch backend, providing a user-friendly interface for signing up, signing in, and interacting with job listings.
 The "Check My Job Score" page reveals job scores based on user-selected skills, utilizing the backend's scoring algorithms.

 ## Installation